We proved that browsers can run GPU computation at near-native speed. No download. No account. No expensive hardware. Just open a page.

 A biotech team in Nairobi running molecular screening.
 A fintech in Sao Paulo backtesting strategies.
 Their scientists' laptops ARE the compute cluster.
 No AWS required.

-The technical details are in the paper.
+The technical details are in the preprint.
 Here's the intuition.

 The graphics chip in your laptop — whether it's Apple Silicon, AMD, Intel, or NVIDIA — is a parallel processor with thousands of cores.
 It spends most of its time idle.